haimbilia/BuyHub/readme.txt

-    => 057781 - Display processing if call ajax from fcom ajax => 057783 - while exporting file in russin language file name coming with unwanted string => 057535 - Advertiser: Remove the "My Message" icon for the Advertiser
+    => 057781 - Display processing if call ajax from fcom ajax => 057783 - while exporting file in russin language file name coming with unwanted string => 057535 - Advertiser: Remove the "My Message" icon for the Advertiser => 057971 - Review/Feedback image is not visible when we click on any image on frontend

 New Features:
     => Admin shipped products listing page